-- Post no more than one of your work-in-progress images from Part II onto the course forum in the "Frames of Mind" board in its own, separate thread. - After receiving some suggestions or opinions on your photograph, retake the image with one or all of the recommendations in mind. - Submit both your original version and the final version of your image with the rest of this assignment.
+After receiving some suggestions or opinions on your photograph, retake the image with one or all of the recommendations in mind.

+- Submit both your original version and the final version of your image together with the images from Part II.
 The final version must be one of the 10 required photographs for Part II.
-The original version does not count as one of the 10 for Part II and should be named differently ("Part3.jpg" is fine!) so that it is not confused with the photographs submitted for Part II. - You may post the final version of your image in the thread you started, but you may make no additional changes to the photo if you receive additional comments. - Along with your text answers for Part I, include a link to your thread in the forum and a brief explanation of which suggestion(s) you used when creating the final version of your photograph.
-You may post this same information in your thread as well so that others can see what information was most beneficial, but it is the text included with your answers for Part I that will be graded. - So that everyone receives feedback, please offer constructive feedback and realistic suggestions on at least 2 separate work-in-progress photographs posted by other students in the "Frames of Mind" board in the forum.
+The original version does not count as one of the 10 for Part II and should be tagged with original along with the same tags that you use for the final version.
+The end result, then, should be two images that have the same tags except for one that has an additional tag of "original" that differentiates that image from the final version. - You may post the final version of your image in the thread you started, but you may make no additional changes to the photo if you receive additional comments. - Along with your text answers for Part I, include a link to your thread in the group and a brief explanation of which suggestion(s) you used when creating the final version of your photograph.
+You may post this same information in your thread as well so that others can see what information was most beneficial, but it is the text included with your answers for Part I that will be graded. - So that everyone receives feedback, please offer constructive feedback and realistic suggestions on at least 2 separate work-in-progress photographs posted by other students in the discussion board.